trustoverip/spec-up-t-website/docs/intro.md

 ## Intro

-*Spec-Up-T* is a tool that helps you write specifications.
+**Spec-Up-T** is a tool that helps you write specifications.
 It is a tool for writing in Markdown and creates *one* `index.html` file.

 **This `index.html` file is the actual specification file that is the goal of it all.**

 This `index.html` file is stand-alone and can be hosted on any web server.
-Or double-click it, and it will open.
+Or double-click it, and it will open in a browser.

-The code is available [on Github](https://github.com/blockchainbird/spec-up-t).
+The Spec-Up-T code is available [on Github](https://github.com/blockchainbird/spec-up-t).

-**Spec-Up-T** is based on **Spec-Up**, and some of the content on this website is taken from the [Spec-Up website](https://identity.foundation/spec-up/) and [repo](https://github.com/decentralized-identity/spec-up).
+Spec-Up-T is based on **Spec-Up**, and some of the content on this website is taken from the [Spec-Up website](https://identity.foundation/spec-up/) and [repo](https://github.com/decentralized-identity/spec-up).

 :::tip